woojoo666/arcana-notes/notes9.md

 	if the module isn't actually pure public, then it's the module's fault for declaring as such this way, you can't have a malicious module

+### Templates and Property Access

+(continued from "Running a Template" and "Pure Complete and Pure Public")

 so three ways we can go about accessing properties of templates